zapier/zapier-platform/packages/cli/README-source.md

 zapier push
 ```

-There are a lot of details left out - check out the full example app [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/babel).
+There are a lot of details left out - check out the full example integration [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/babel).

-> We recommend using `zapier init .`  to create an app - you’ll be presented with a list of currently available example templates to start with.
+> We recommend using `zapier init .`  to create an integration - you’ll be presented with a list of currently available example templates to start with.

 ## FAQs

 ### Why doesn't Zapier support newer versions of Node.js?

 We run your code on AWS Lambda, which only supports a few [versions](https://docs.aws.amazon.com/lambda/latest/dg/programming-model.html) of Node.
 Sometimes that doesn't include the latest version.
-Additionally, with thousands of apps running on the Zapier platform, we have to be sure upgrading to the latest Node version will not have a negative impact.
+Additionally, with thousands of integration running on the Zapier platform, we have to be sure upgrading to the latest Node version will not have a negative impact.

-### How do I manually set the Node.js version to run my app with?
+### How do I manually set the Node.js version to run my integration with?

 Update your `zapier-platform-core` dependency in `package.json`.
 Each major version ties to a specific version of Node.js.
 You can find the mapping [here](https://github.com/zapier/zapier-platform/blob/main/packages/cli/src/version-store.js).
 We only support the version(s) supported by [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/programming-model.html).

 **IMPORTANT CAVEAT**: AWS periodically deprecates Node versions as they reach EOL.
 They announce this[on their blog](https://aws.amazon.com/blogs/developer/node-js-6-is-approaching-end-of-life-upgrade-your-aws-lambda-functions-to-the-node-js-10-lts/).
 Similar info and dates are available on [github](https://github.com/nodejs/Release).
 Well before this date, we'll have a version of `core` that targets the newer Node version.

-If you don't upgrade before the cutoff date, there's a chance that AWS will throw an error when attempting to run your app's code.
+If you don't upgrade before the cutoff date, there's a chance that AWS will throw an error when attempting to run your integration's code.
 If that's the case, we'll instead run it under the oldest Node version still supported.
-All that is to say, **we may run your code on a newer version of Node.js than you intend** if you don't update your app's dependencies periodically.
+All that is to say, **we may run your code on a newer version of Node.js than you intend** if you don't update your integration's dependencies periodically.

 ### When to use placeholders or curlies?